coincashew/coincashew/coins/overview-xmr/guide-or-how-to-run-a-full-node.md

 ![Kudos to r/Krakataua314](../../.gitbook/assets/10iwbu47ul761.png)

-Full Public Node with port 18089, a restricted RPC port.
+Full Public Node with port 18089, a restricted RPC port, UNLIKE the graphic above, since you must open port 18089 as well (or instead of 18081).

 ```bash
 # By default, deny all incoming and outgoing traffic